DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/07-midterm-project/README.md

 ## Office Hours

-We discussed the project in detail in two office hours sessions
+We discussed the project in detail in three office hours sessions

 ### Office Hours Week #7